Dakkshparekh/rfid_attendance_management_system/README.md

 ### Contact
 Feel free to connect with me or ask for further details about this project or similar IoT & Embedded systems work.

-Would you like me to help you format it for a GitHub README file or LinkedIn project description specifically?